Conservation Commission

 Resources for Landowners

-Invitation for Bids for South Brook/Lake Wyola Conservation Area Trail Repair A pre-bid site visit and Q & A session for the South Brook/Lake Wyola Conservation Area Trail Repair project will be held on Friday, January 30 at 3:30pm.
-Participants should meet at the boat launch parking area on Randall Road.
+Invitation for Bids for South Brook/Lake Wyola Conservation Area Trail Repair A pre-bid Q&A session for the South Brook/Lake Wyola Conservation Area Trail Repair project was held on Friday, January 30 at 3:30pm via Zoom.
+Questions the Commission has received from potential bidders and the Commission's responses are available here.